valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 A **policy** is a named set of rules, represented as a JSON object within a Policy Bundle, each of which define a specific check to perform and a resulting action to emit if the check returns a match.
 These checks are defined as *Gates* that contain *triggers*.
 In this post, I will focus on the 'dockerfile' gate and it's triggers.

+## Why do we need a Dockerfile check?

+A Dockerfile is a text files that contains all commands, in order, to build a Docker image.
+In short, it is the blueprint for the container image environment.
+Since a container is a running instance of an image, in makes sense to incorporate effective mechanisms to check for best practices and potential misconfigurations with the blueprint.

 ## Dockerfile gate

 The Dockerfile gate allows uses to perform checks ont he content of the Dockerfile or Docker history for an image and make policy actions based on the construction of the image, not just it's content.
 Anchore is either given a Dockerfile or infers one from the Docker image layer history.